 I guarantee that they have already planned their back to school promotions, pumpkin everything for fall, and this coming holiday decor trends.
-They could probably already show us today what will be in the stores 6 months from now.
+They could already show us today what will be in the stores 6 months from now.

 Now I couldn’t get Target to share their calendar… but my very best friend Oprah has their editorial calendar right on her website (this is the 2020 calendar)!

 Magazines are such a great example of how they plan IN ADVANCE what they are going to be selling.
 You can see that Oprah Magazine has already planned out the topics for each month for the next year, and has clear close dates for content and advertisers who wish to get into the magazine.

 We have to create this kind of calendar that lays out what we are selling, when we are selling it, and how we are marketing it.